xwang112358/rnamigos2_mcp/README.md

 ### 2. Verify Installation

-You can test the installation by running inference on the example files:
+You can test the installation by running inference on the example files, according tp `test.py`:

 ```python
 from rnamigos.inference import do_inference